zj8487/logrus-wrapper/README.md

-# Notes
+# Package github.com/jeffizhungry/logrus

+- Provides a wrapper around github.com/Sirupsen/logrus package-level logger to add **file**, **function**, and **line number** information.

-- Aside from the setup function, all the function ins **logfunc.go** are compatible with Sirupsen/logrus standard package-level logger function calls.
+- Aside from the setup function, all the functions in **logfunc.go** are fully compatible with Sirupsen/logrus package.
+This makes switching back to the original package a simple task.
-So if we ever need to switch back to Sirupsen's logrus library, only the setup process would need to change.

-- Adding support for file and line number information adds a bit of overhead, which is why it isn't currently supported in the Sirupsen/logrus library.

-- This might be something to be concerned about in the future, but right now having this information is very useful for development.

 # Usage